The Floured Table

 Substitutions

-• Honey - Feel free to substitute honey with golden syrup (affiliate link) for a similar consistency and flavor.
+• Honey - Feel free to substitute honey with golden syrup for a similar consistency and flavor.
 You can also use maple syrup, but note that it will give the cookies a more pronounced maple flavor.

 • Brown sugar - If you find yourself out of brown sugar, you can make these biscuits with Nutella with an equal amount of granulated sugar.
 They'll have a slightly less golden color and caramel flavor but are still very good - I tested them both ways and both received great reviews.